 Vaccination Hesitancy: A Study on Vaccination Decision-Making

-The 2017 measles outbreak in Minnesota motivated Kari Campeau to research why this outbreak affected primarily Somalian children.
+The 2017 measles outbreak in Minnesota motivated graduate student Kari Campeau to research why this outbreak affected primarily Somalian children.
 She interviewed Somali parents to decipher what influences their vaccination decisions, and, in her recent paper, she discusses what the healthcare field can do to better reach out to vaccine-hesitant communities.